Siriusmart/merlin/docs/src/features/coords/find.md

 ### Search for a single entry

-Search for an entry using its unique name.
+Search for an entry using its name.

 ```sh
 .find big-base